Israa-Idris/HR-Attrition-SQL-Analysis/README.md

 | 2   | Sales                      | 92              | 446             | 20.63%          |
 | 3   | Human Resources            | 12              | 63              | 19.05%          |

-so we noticed the highest department attrition rate was Research and department, sales and human resources
+so I noticed the highest department attrition rate was Research and department, sales and human resources

 commonly reason if there is a high attrition rate in a department is monthly income so let's check this one